 The z-limit specifies the maximum difference allowed between the depth of a sink and the pour point and determines which sinks will be filled and which will remain untouched.
 The z-limit is not the maximum depth to which a sink will be filled.

 For example, consider a sink area where the pour point is 210 feet in elevation, and the deepest point within the sink is 204 feet (a difference of 6 feet).
 If the z-limit is set to 8, this particular sink will be filled.
-However, if the z-limit is set to 4, this sink will not be filled since the depth of this sink exceeds this difference and would be considered a valid sink.
+However, if the z-limit is set to 4, this sink will not be filled; since the depth of this sink exceeds this difference, it would be considered a valid sink.

 The input raster representing a continuous surface.

-Syntax: This parameter can be specified as a Portal Item ID, a URL to a raster image service layer, or a cloud raster dataset.
+Syntax: This parameter can be specified as a Portal Item ID, a URL to a raster image service layer, a cloud raster dataset, or a shared raster dataset.

 The output image service name that will be created.